Whether you’re escaping the weather or simply trying to maintain social distancing at home, treadmills are a great alternative to outdoor running.

 Featuring breathability where you need it most, the neutral Nike® Air Zoom Pegasus 37 shoes are ready to help you tackle your next mile on the treadmill.
 Exposed Flywire cables in the midfoot promote a snug fit at higher speeds, which help keep you comfortable with every step.
 Their full-length Zoom Air unit provides a smooth, responsive, cushioned ride.
 And finally, the integrated sockliner adapts to the contour of your foot for added support.

-Hit your stride with the Nike React Infinity Run Flyknit running shoes.
-Made for runners at every level, the Infinity Run Flyknit is designed to keep you on the run.
-This shoe boasts durability, flexibility and a lightweight feel.
-Plus, they’re optimized with zonal performance to provide support for the 3 phases of a runner’s stride; flexibility at toe-off, a smooth ride at midstance and cushioning at contact.
+Hit your stride with the Nike React Infinity Run Flyknit 2 running shoes.
+Made for runners at every level, the Infinity Run Flyknit 2 is designed to keep you on the run.
+A refreshed upper provides breathability where you need it most and this shoe boasts durability, long-lasting comfort, stability and a lightweight feel.
+Developed through one of Nike’s largest studies to date, this shoe was designed with optimized zonal performance to provide support for the 3 phases of a runner’s stride; flexibility at toe-off, a smooth ride at midstance and cushioning at contact.